What is a Turboprop Engines?

 The turbo-propeller engines are a modern form of gas turbine that resembles an enlarged, two-bladed version of the conventional propeller engines found on most aircraft.
 It is particularly suited to small turboprop airliners and helicopters.

 Jet propulsion is based on newton’s second law and third law of motion.
 Newton’s second law states that the rate of change of momentum in any direction is proportional to the force acting in that direction.
 Newton’s third law of motion states that for every action there is an equal and opposite reaction.
-The types of jet engines are explain below.
+The types of jet engines are explained below.

-Air from atmosphere is taken into the compressor through diffuser.
+Air from the atmosphere is taken into the compressor through a diffuser.
 In the diffuser, the air is slowed down and compressed.
 The compressed air from the compressor enters the combustion chamber where the fuel is sprayed.
-Fuel-air mixture is burnt and thus heat is supplied at constant pressure.
+The fuel-air mixture is burnt and thus heat is supplied at constant pressure.
 The combustion products are then expanded partially in the turbine.
 The combustion products are then expanded partially in the turbine.

 The angular velocity of the shaft is very high.
 The propeller cannot run at a higher angular velocity.
-Therefore, a reduction gear box is provided before the power is transmitted to the propeller.
+Therefore, a reduction gearbox is provided before the power is transmitted to the propeller.
 In some cases, two turbines are used to drive the compressor and propeller separately.

-Advantages of turbo-prop engines
+Advantages of turbo-propeller engines

 · Low specific weight and less frontal area.